BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ####Parameters

 **referrer**
 : The id of the referring user for this credit transaction.
 Returns null if no referrer is involved.
-Note this id is the user id in developer's own system that's previously passed to Branch's identify user API call.
+Note this id is the user id in a developer's own system that's previously passed to Branch's identify user API call.

 **referree**
 : The id of the user who was referred for this credit transaction.
 Returns null if no referree is involved.
-Note this id is the user id in developer's own system that's previously passed to Branch's identify user API call.
+Note this id is the user id in a developer's own system that's previously passed to Branch's identify user API call.

 **type**
 : This is the type of credit transaction.